-Pain is unfortunately common after surgery and while your surgeon may prescribe pain medications, supplemental oxygen can help too.
-Often, inhaling deeply after surgery may bring some discomfort, especially if the procedure was around the chest or abdominal areas.
-With the extra oxygen you breathe easier and prevent "air hunger," which aids in lessening your pain after an operation.
+Pain is unfortunately common after surgery, and while your surgeon may prescribe pain medications, supplemental oxygen can help too.
+Often, inhaling deeply after surgery may bring some discomfort, primarily if the procedure was around the chest or abdominal areas.
+With the extra oxygen, you breathe easier and prevent "air hunger," which aids in lessening your pain after an operation.

 Decreased Infection Risk

-An oxygen concentrator can also help prevent infection by means of a filter system.
+An oxygen concentrator can also help prevent infection utilizing a filter system.
 Breathing filtered air carries less risk than breathing the natural air around you.
-Since immune systems tend to suffer following a surgery, filtered air from an oxygen machine is an unquestionable benefit.
+Since immune systems tend to suffer following a surgery, filtered air from an oxygen machine is a definite benefit.

 Quicker Return to Exercise